 Short easy-to-read fact sheets on over 100 health topics, including standard public health topics.
 Sample: breast cancer, cervical cancer, Choosing a Nursing Home, chronic fatigue, domestic violence, eating disorders, fibromyalgia, gout, hepatitis, incontinence, lung cancer, MRSA, prostate cancer, west nile virus.
 Prepared by Illinois Department of Public Health

-healthfinder® is an award-winning free guide to reliable consumer health information, developed by the Department of Health and Human Services and other federal agencies.
+healthfinder® is an award-winning free guide to reliable consumer health information, sponsored by the National Health Information Center.
 This site links to carefully selected information and Web sites from health-related government agencies, not-for-profit organizations and universities.
 It is ad-free and has both English and Spanish content.
 Healthfinder.gov won the 2013 ClearMark AwardExternal for best plain language Public Sector website and has been selected as one of the Medical Library Association’s Top Health Websites.
-Offered through the Office of Disease Prevention and Health Promotion
+Service was developed by the Department of Health and Human Services and other federal agencies.
+It is offered through the Office of Disease Prevention and Health Promotion (ODPHP).

 The home edition Merck Manual is a consumer favorite.
 Search Index is easy to use.
 Medical information describes symptoms, covers diagnostic tests, common treatments, and generally what to expect for a variety of conditions and diseases